 Applicants must meet the Entry-level English language proficiency requirement.
 For details on how this requirement may be met, see the English language proficiency requirement section of the calendar.

-Students may use the certificate courses to satisfy requirements for any Arts, Bachelor of Fine Arts, Business Administration, Social Work, or other UFV degree, and thus may achieve the certificate in conjunction with a variety of other credentials, particularly at the post-graduate level, if they are involved in teaching or working in an area that requires some knowledge of the media.
+the associate certificate courses to satisfy requirements for any Arts, Bachelor of Fine Arts, Business Administration, Social Work, or other UFV degree, and thus may achieve the associate certificate in conjunction with a variety of other credentials, particularly at the post-graduate level, if they are involved in teaching or working in an area that requires some knowledge of the media.

-Students can apply for and receive the certificate retroactively.
+Students can apply for and receive the associate certificate retroactively.